BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Render_Scene_on_a_PNG.md

 # How can we do it?

-It's done by simply calling this method: `BABYLON.Tools.CreateScreenshot(engine, camera, size),` You need to provide your BabylonJS engine, the camera you want to use for the rendering, and a size.
+It's done by simply calling this method: `BABYLON.Tools.CreateScreenshot(engine, camera, size)`.
+You need to provide your BabylonJS engine, the camera you want to use for the rendering, and a size.
 The size parameter is very versatile.
 Allow me to show you some examples: